pasosdeJesus/intercambiador/backend-smartcont/README.md

-# Scripts to deploy smart contract and to use it from the backend
+# Scripts to deploy the smart contract and to use it from the backend

 To prepare run
 ```